-- Promote user involvement in reviews and evaluation of services - Commission user led organisations to contribute to the older people agenda focusing on evaluations and cultural sensitivities. - Tender for new advocacy provision. - Increase number of people with personal budgets and work with the Primary Care Trust to develop a personal health budget pilot. - Further develop floating support services for people with dementia. - Increase number of people with mental health needs into employment. - Increase the uptake of personal budgets for people with mental health needs - Increase the number of carers receiving assessment and support - Evaluate the role of the mental health community development worker (services that are culturally sensitive) - Develop a Centre for Independent Living (CIL) by March 2010 - Modernise disability day opportunities in relation to employment, education and specialist autistic support - Improve access to health care for people with learning disabilities - Increase use of assistive technologies for people with disabilities to support them in their own homes - Progress agreed Supporting People priorities in relation to people who abuse alcohol and are homeless
+- Promote user involvement in reviews and evaluation of services - Commission user led organisations to contribute to the older people agenda focusing on user-led evaluation and cultural sensitivities. - Tender for new advocacy provision. - Increase number of people with Personal Budgets and work with the Primary Care Trust to develop a personal health budget pilot. - Further develop floating support services for people with dementia. - Increase number of people with mental health needs into employment. - Increase the uptake of Personal Budgets for people with Mental Health needs - Increase the number of carers receiving assessment and support - Evaluate the role of the mental health community development worker (services that are culturally sensitive) - Develop a Centre for Independent Living (CIL) by March 2010 - Modernise Disability Day Opportunities in relation to employment, education and specialist autistic support - Improve access to health care for people with learning disabilities - Increase use of assistive technologies for people with disabilities to support them in their own homes - Progress agreed Supporting People priorities in relation to people who abuse alcohol and people who are homeless